gglybin/ggy-auto/ansible/playbooks/oracle_19c_install/README.md

 ### Step 5: Copy Oracle Home zip

-You have to copy real Oracle Home archive into `/etc/asnible/roles/db_software_setup/files` folder.
+You have to copy real Oracle Home archive into `/etc/asnible/roles/db_software_setup/files` folder or create symbolic link.

 Please review additional instructions in file `/etc/asnible/roles/db_software_setup/files/LINUX.X64_193000_db_home.zip`.

 It's not an archive, so you can open it as regular file `view /etc/asnible/roles/db_software_setup/files/LINUX.X64_193000_db_home.zip` and review details.

+### Step 6: Check free space on "remote_tmp" directory

+You have to check if there is enough free space in directory defined on `Step 2` in `ansible.cfg` file as `remote_tmp` to place the ORACLE_HOME archive.

-### Step 6: Setup passwordless ssh
+### Step 7: Setup passwordless ssh

 ##### From Ansible host: